wiggleport/wiggle-docs/model.rst

 Identifiers
 -----------

+In short, identifiers are single words that don't start with a number or contain any punctuation other than the underscore (`_`).
+Identifiers never contain spaces.

-Wiggleport follows in the footsteps of languages like C++11 and Swift, with a self-contained definition of what constitutes a valid Unicode identifier string.
-Although there is no requirement that JSON objects use valid identifiers as names, such JSON objects can't be described with a :token:`reference`.
+For a precise definition of what an Identifier means in Unicode_, Wiggleport follows in the footsteps of languages like C++11 and Swift with a simplified definition that doesn't require hefty character trait tables.

 .. productionlist::
     identifier: `id_start` `id_continue`*